symfony/symfony-docs/cookbook/form/form_customization.rst

 Multiple Templates
 ..................

-A form can also be customized applying several templates.
+A form can also be customized by applying several templates.
 To do this, pass the name of all the templates as an array using the ``with`` keyword:

 .. code-block:: html+jinja